 Set an alarm

 Want to wake up to your favourite song, get your Playbar, Beam or Playbase to fire up when a match starts so you don't miss kick off, or play some songs half way through the day to stimulate your pet?
-Tap on the three dots in the bottom right of the app > Alarms > New Alarm > Set the time, room, music, frequency and volume > Save.
+Tap on the Settings tab in the bottom right of the Sonos app > System > Alarms > Add Alarm > Set the time, room, music, frequency and volume > Save.

 You can choose how long you want the alarm to play for and turn Snooze Alerts on or off in Options.
 It's also possible to send the alarm settings to other Sonos speakers in other rooms by tapping on the room and toggling or ticking Include Grouped Rooms.
 Different alarms can be set for each Sonos speaker in your home too.

 Set a sleep timer